Utah prairie dog: Predators

 The primary predators of Utah prairie dogs include badgers (Taxidea taxis), many species of raptors (Aquila chrysaetos, Buteo spp.), coyotes (Canis latrans), snakes (Pituophus spp., Crotalus spp.), and long-tailed weasels (Mustela frenata).
-However, predators don't pose a significant threat to the numbers of prairie dogs in well-established colonies.
+However, predators do not pose a significant threat to the numbers of prairie dogs in well-established colonies.

-Ecological Impact
+Ecological impact

-Utah prairie dogs act as a keystone species for their ecosystem - they are responsible for enhancing landscape heterogeneity, mitigating the height of local vegetation, mixing soil by burrowing (which in turn aids in the nitrogen uptake of plants), and altering the chemistry of the soil by making it more porous and allowing for precipitation and organic matter to penetrate the ground.
+Utah prairie dogs act as a keystone species for their ecosystem – they are responsible for enhancing landscape heterogeneity, mitigating the height of local vegetation, mixing soil by burrowing (which in turn aids in the nitrogen uptake of plants), and altering the chemistry of the soil by making it more porous and allowing for precipitation and organic matter to penetrate the ground.
 Other animals including rabbits, badgers, ground squirrels, and burrowing owls rely on the burrows and conditions that Utah prairie dogs generate.

 Conservation

-Conservation Status
+Conservation status

 The species appears in the IUCN Red List of Threatened Species, with a status of Endangered, last assessed on July 11, 2016.

 The Utah prairie dog is listed as a threatened species by the United States Fish and Wildlife Service.
 They have also been considered federally threatened since the year 1984.
 They are protected under the 1973 Endangered Species Act (ESA).
 In 1920 there were approximately 95,000 Utah prairie dogs and over the span of around 50 years, the population was decimated by an estimated 50%.
 Reports have shown that this was a result of population control programs that were instituted in the 1920s, unregulated shooting, and poisoning.
 Other factors that contributed to this drastic reduction include diseases, increased aridity, overgrazing of habitats and habitat loss, epizootic infections, cultivated agriculture, invasive plant species, climate change, poaching, the exploration and development of energy resources, off-highway vehicle recreation, fire management, and urban development.
 In 1972, studies estimated a population of 3,300 Utah prairie dogs in 37 colonies.
 Studies by the Utah Division of Wildlife Resources in spring 2004 reported 4,022 Utah prairie dogs, a number believed to reflect half of the total current population.
 The Utah prairie dog can do significant damage to farms by digging holes and eating crops, drawing the ire of Utah farmers, who have used poison liberally to destroy the animals.
 This is a major reason for the population decline, though there are other factors, such as "land development, deteriorating rangeland health, the encroachment of woody vegetation, sylvatic plague, [bubonic plague], and drought."